Fayhen/flask-url-shorter/README.md

    Methods: `POST`

    This is the URL shortening endpoint.
-It expects a JSON request body containing a single key-value pair with the URL to be shortened, and responds with a similar object containing the short URL:
+A JSON request body is expected, containing a single key-value pair with the URL to be shortened.
+Successful requests will receive a response containing the short URL.
+Examples of valid request and response bodies can be seen below:

    ```
    // Expected request body: